Automatic differentiation for machine learning in Julia

 # 381.14 + 225.0ɛ

-That’s all – our code works aleady – we don’t need to overload operators and elementary functions as they are already included in DualNumbers package – very basic automatic differentiation technique is already implemented.
+That’s all – our code works already – we don’t need to overload operators and elementary functions as they are already included in DualNumbers

 Finally, for a sanity check, let’s try to visualize simple quadratic function and its derivative: